ASD-Blueprint/desktop.gov.au/blueprint/automation.md

 import-module microsoft365dsc
 ```
 3. In PowerShell navigate to the directory containing the blueprint configuration PS1 file and the `configurationdata.psd1` file.
 This `configurationdata.psd1`  file is the same for all other DSC scripts supplied
 4. In the PowerShell console, initiate the desired blueprint configuration PS1 and supply the required values.
-If the script requires parameters, the the required values are located in the `param` section of the DSC script to be ran.
+If the script requires parameters, the required values are located in the `param` section of the DSC script to be ran.
 Some DSC scripts may not require parameters, refer to the `Blueprint configuration scripts` table for an overview.
 The following is an example for the identity configuration DSC script `identity_dsc.ps1`.
 In this example, the required values are: Global Admin credentials; agency name; agency prefix; and trusted IPs (in CIDR format)
 ```Powershell
 $pscredential = get-credential
 $agencyname = "Agency Name"